hfoffani/PID-controller/README.md

 PID (Proportional, Integral and Derivative) Controllers are widely used in control systems in many industries.
 This project applies the controller to a self-driving car simulator.
+It consists of three terms (controls) that added together gives the next value to apply to the actuator.

+This project uses two independent PID controllers for two actuators: the steering wheel and the throttle.

 ### Algorithm explanation

 **RUBRIC Reflection Criteria 1**
 **Describe the effect each of the P, I, D components had in your implementation.**

-Each of the three hyperparameters P, I and D allows to tune the controller in different ways.
+Each of the three hyperparameters P, I and D control the actuator in three different ways:

-The *P (proportional)* handles

-The *D (derivative)* handles

-The *I (integral)* handles

-My expectations.
+The *P (proportional)* control is the main drive.
+In the steering wheel it would try to keep the car as close as possible to the desired path.
+Small changes in this value move the car inside or outside the lane.

+The *D (derivative)* control predicts future behaviour.
+If the error rate increases it accelerate the actuator and viceversa providing stability to the system.
+Here it smoothes the car movement canceling the left-right oscillation.

+The *I (integral)* control makes up for the total error (the current error and all the previous ones).
+It helps to reach to a zero error state faster.
+In this project I found that the values should be very small.
+If the value is big it makes the car oscillate again thus confounding with the effect of the D hyperparameter.

 **Animation Results.**

 Here is a short recording of the simulation with the last version of the hyperparameters.
+The video is an animated GIF that weights 18MB, it will take a few seconds before it starts to play.

 ![Recorded video](./imgs/pidctrl-final.gif "Recorded Video.
 18MB GIF")